geoff-project/coi-utils/docs/guide/lsa_utils.rst

     ...     description="Reset kick strength to known good value", ... )

-All types of scalar settings are supported: integers, booleans and floating-point values – both the built-in Python types and NumPy variants – are automatically converted to Java objects.
+All types of scalar settings are supported.
+Integers, booleans and floating-point values – both the built-in Python types and NumPy variants – are automatically converted to Java objects.
 If you want to trim an enum setting, you can pass either an integer (which denotes the enum's ordinal number), or a